 In most states, a consultant operating as a sole proprietorship would not need to register the business name if it includes the business owner’s first and last name—such as, “Danielle Ruiz Life Coaching Services.”
 If Danielle would want to use a more creative name, such as “The Right Path Life Coaching Services,” she could file a fictitious name registration (also known as a DBA) with the appropriate state or municipal government agency to get permission to use the name.

-An LLC’s or Corporation’s business name becomes automatically registered when going through the process of registering the business (more on that later!)
+An LLC’s or C Corporation’s business name becomes automatically registered when going through the process of registering the business.

-Regardless of whether a sole proprietorship, LLC, or Corporation, it’s critical to check to make sure another business doesn’t already use the business name you want to use.
+Regardless of whether a Sole Proprietorship, LLC, or C Corporation, it’s critical to check to make sure another business doesn’t already use the business name you want to use.
 Corpnet offers a free Corporate Name Search tool to help identify if a business name is available in your state.

 Step 3: Designate a Registered Agent